 Where applicable, GST incurred by the Scheme that is not recoverable from the Australian Taxation Office (ATO), has been recognised as part of the expense to which it applies.
 Receivables and payables are stated with any applicable GST included in the value.
-The amount of any GST recoverable from, or payable to, the ATO is included as a receivable or payable in the income statement.
+The amount of any GST recoverable from, or payable to, the ATO is included as a receivable or payable in the statement of comprehensive income.